kedacore/keda/spec/triggers/aws-cloudwatch.md

 # AWS Cloudwatch Trigger

-This specification describes the `aws-cloudwatch` trigger for Azure Storage Queue.
+This specification describes the `aws-cloudwatch` trigger for AWS Cloudwatch.

 ```yaml
 triggers: